 Major log transport event planned for May 2023

 In log transport, we continue to ramp up coverage of an array of new innovations in electric, hydrogen and diesel-hybrid powered vehicles, truck automation and platooning.
-Right now, there’s a huge amount of interest by larger fleet operators.
-Already, a number of firsts for fuelling log trucks in this part of the world are underway and being planned for early …
+Right now, there’s a …

 Contractor’s training school to address skills shortages

 A shortage of skilled machine operators across New Zealand motivated contractor Mike Hurring to open his own training school in Balclutha.
-The school runs 5-week machine operator courses that cover the book work, training on simulators and real machines, and visits to other crews to watch experienced operators in action.
-The school’s goal is to make sure that students graduate …
+The school runs 5-week machine operator courses that cover …

 Brandt to Acquire Agrowquip NZ

-In New Zealand, the Brandt Group of Companies is pleased to announce that they have reached an agreement to acquire the assets of Agrowquip NZ Ltd. The acquisition combines the strong local presence of Agrowquip with Brandt’s existing locations across the North Island to create a network of John Deere dealer locations that runs from Cape Reinga to Wellington.
-The …
+In New Zealand, the Brandt Group of Companies is pleased to announce that they have reached an agreement to acquire the assets of Agrowquip NZ Ltd. The acquisition combines the …

 Revamping hauler operation to improve safety

-When central North Island contractor Brian Rutgers from Loggabull, decided to refit his old hauler, the first thing he did was ask his experienced operator and foreman for their ideas on what would make the machine work better.
-Their suggestions, which included a sliding cab to improve or remove blind-spots, mean the revamped hauler is now much safer and more …
+When central North Island contractor Brian Rutgers from Loggabull, decided to refit his old hauler, the first thing he did was ask his experienced operator and foreman for their ideas …

 Expressions of Interest: Residues2Revenues 2023

 Early expressions of interest to present at next year’s Residues2Revenues 2023 event are now been called for.
-This year saw record numbers of forestry, wood harvesting, timber products companies and wood residues extraction and handling specialists turn up in Rotorua, New Zealand.
-The venue, with conference, pre and post conference workshops and exhibitions sold out.
-With developments in biomass utilisation so rapidly unfolding …
+This year saw record numbers of forestry, wood harvesting, timber products companies and wood residues extraction …

 New debarker for Northport

 C3 Limited and Pedersen Group are scheduled to install their new Debarker at Northport in early December 2022.
-Commissioning of the new Pedersen Group Debarker at Northport is planned for the end of December 2022, and trials commence in January 2023.
-The Debarker is predicted to be fully operational in late January 2023.
-The plant consists of a Nicholson A5 …
+Commissioning of the new Pedersen Group Debarker at Northport is planned for …

 $40k raised for forestry mental health

 More than NZ$40,000 was raised to lead a mental health initiative for forestry at a charity auction dinner held in Rotorua, New Zealand on 18 November.
-Brought together by the Forest Industry Contractors Association (FICA), the charity auction dinner was part of the 2-day Fast and Forward Forestry Expo held last week.
-FICA CEO Prue Younger says the auction was …
+Brought together by the …

 November 2022 NZ log market update

 Opinion piece: Inflation is front and centre of everyone’s minds at present and is more than likely causing Grant Robertson many sleepless nights.
-One of his biggest worries (and he’s got plenty) will be whether Adrian Orr brings out the big guns in the next OCR round and gives us all a 75-basis point punch in the face.
-Then there’s …
+One of his biggest worries (and he’s …

 Natural gas versus hydrogen as a transport fuel

 Many commercial fleet operators are thinking about transitioning their vehicles to hydrogen or natural gas engines.
 These fuels can be great ways to reduce emissions.
-Both fuel options present similarities and differences across a variety of areas.
-For example, both hydrogen and natural gas are predominantly used in their gaseous form in vehicle applications.
-This leads to similarities in some …
+Both fuel options present similarities …

 Record shipments of Russian timber arriving via China

-Timber from Russia has in recent years been sent through China for processing but since the Ukraine invasion by Russia, and the declaration of Russian timber as conflict timber, the volumes have grown substantially.
-Australian builders, architects, and specifiers who for nearly nine months have agonised over an ever-widening supply gap in high-strength engineered wood products have found an unforeseen …
+Timber from Russia has in recent years been sent through China for processing but since the Ukraine invasion by Russia, and the declaration of Russian timber as conflict timber, the …

 HarvestTECH News | Issue 36

 Welcome to the latest issues of HarvestTECH.News.
 In log transport, we continue to cover an array of new innovations in electric, hydrogen and diesel-hybrid powered vehicles, truck automation and platooning.
-Right now, there’s a huge amount of interest by larger fleet operators and already, a number of firsts for fueling log trucks in this part of the world are underway and …
+Right …

 HiVision 2.0 camera system for forestry cranes launched

 Hiab’s HiVision™ for forestry cranes uses external cameras to show the cranes surrounding.
 The operator sees the surroundings using virtual reality (VR) goggles inside the truck cabin.
-This improves productivity, reduces the weight of the equipment and provides a more comfortable and safer working environment for the operator.
-HiVision 2.0 has an improved camera system combined with a powerful computer …
+This improves productivity, …

 Autonomous agricultural modular vehicle launched

-Multi-use, modular platform Unmanned Ground Vehicle (UGV) automates tree and vine crop tasks, starting with intelligent spraying Robotics Plus, a New Zealand-based agritech company, on 20 October launched its autonomous multi-use, modular vehicle platform for agriculture designed to carry out a variety of orchard and vineyard machine tasks – to alleviate ongoing labour shortages and transform the industry.
-The multi-purpose …
+Multi-use, modular platform Unmanned Ground Vehicle (UGV) automates tree and vine crop tasks, starting with intelligent spraying Robotics Plus, a New Zealand-based agritech company, on 20 October launched its autonomous …

 Celebrating long-term evergreen harvesting contract

 In what must be one of the longest partnerships in NZ forestry, Safetree Certified Contractor Gamble Forest Harvesting celebrated 50 years working for City Forests in 2021.
-Safetree Toroawhi Richard Stringfellow talked to the companies about their long working relationship, particularly the benefits of their ‘evergreen’ contract – which has no fixed termination date but keeps rolling over.
-Tony Gamble …
+Safetree Toroawhi Richard …

 Napier Port successfully trials prototype log grabs

-On Friday 2 September, Napier Port’s senior crane operators safely and successfully loaded logs onto the Norse Mobile bulk cargo vessel using log grabs custom-designed and built for use on the port’s existing mobile harbour cranes.
-Napier Port CEO Todd Dawson was on board the Norse Mobile to observe the initial operational trial and was very pleased to watch this …
+On Friday 2 September, Napier Port’s senior crane operators safely and successfully loaded logs onto the Norse Mobile bulk cargo vessel using log grabs custom-designed and built for use on …

 Rangatahi growing in forestry with iwi trust training

 In New Zealand, a training initiative implemented by a central North Island iwi trust is taking rangatahi (youth) to new heights, three years since its launch.
-Rotomā No. 1 Incorporation’s mahi is mostly dedicated to the forestry industry, but at the heart of ensuring its sustainability is a scheme to secure a skilled and dedicated future workforce and a commitment …
+Rotomā No. 1 Incorporation’s …

 Forest360 NZ log export market update

-It would be nice to be reporting on a rebound in the export market on the basis of solid demand and improved overall global macro-economic factors, but that would be about as factual as the government’s recent announcement of lower crime statistics – during a year of repeated lockdowns.
-Not much has really changed in the past month in terms …
+It would be nice to be reporting on a rebound in the export market on the basis of solid demand and improved overall global macro-economic factors, but that would be …

 International softwood log trade declines 20%

 Global trade of softwood logs plunged by 20% during the first half of 2022 y-o-y.
-Much of the decline was because of the Russian log export ban that came into effect on January 1, 2022.
-However, with weakening housing markets worldwide resulting in lower demand for lumber, other countries beyond Russia saw slowing exports of logs throughout the spring and …
+Much of the decline was because of the Russian log export ban that came into …

 Diesel-electric hybrid trucks for logging industry

 If one guy can call his electric-car company Tesla, why not call theirs Edison, a couple of Merritt enrepreneurs figured.
-While the real-life Tesla and Edison, ground-breaking inventors, became fierce rivals, Edison Motors has a way to go before catching up with Elon Musk’s car company.
-But the journey has begun: Chace Barber and Eric Little are building hybrid electric …
+While the real-life Tesla and Edison, ground-breaking inventors, became fierce …

 HarvestTECH News | Issue 35

 Welcome to the latest issues of HarvestTECH.News.
 After years of progress, electric heavy trucks are finally on the road in this part of the world.
-Australian log harvest and haulage company, Fennell Forestry, are converting one of their diesel-powered prime movers to run with a fully electric battery operating system.
-This is the first for Australia and only the second conversion in …
+Australian log harvest and haulage company, …

 Volvo marks series production on heavy-duty EVs

 Swedish manufacturer Volvo Trucks is beginning series production of its heavy-duty electric models with global deliveries set to ramp up.
-And customers in Australia and New Zealand can expect to see the vehicles on local roads in the near future.
-Electric versions of the company’s “most important” heavy-duty truck range includes the Volvo FH, FM, and FMX which can operate …
+And customers in Australia and New Zealand can expect to …

 Fennell Forestry commissions world’s 2nd electric log truck

-As a follow up to the local electric log truck story that we ran in the 9 September issue of Friday Offcuts, we’ve built in more information this week on Fennell Forestry who’re taking the crucial first step towards decarbonising Australia’s heavy vehicle transport industry.
-The Mount Gambier based harvest and haulage company has commissioned the world’s second ever electric …
+As a follow up to the local electric log truck story that we ran in the 9 September issue of Friday Offcuts, we’ve built in more information this week on …

 Mental wellbeing resources from Safetree

-Safetree has some forestry-friendly resources to support good mental wellbeing: • Where to get help: Contact details for organisations that can help if people are struggling • Tailgate health cards: Simple fact sheets covering key health issues including depression • Fatigued or Fit for Work: Information on how to identify and prevent fatigue • Vitae Services: Access to discounted counselling …
+Safetree has some forestry-friendly resources to support good mental wellbeing: • Where to get help: Contact details for organisations that can help if people are struggling • Tailgate health cards: …

 Next generation harvesting head control

 The Tigercat D7 control system combines a solid and field proven hardware and bucking control system with a Tigercat developed head control and user interface.
-The system offers powerful functionality, simplicity and intuitive operator navigation.
-There are two types of bucking control available for D7.
-Priority-based bucking logic utilizes a list of operator-entered log specifications sizes to determine how best …
+The system offers powerful functionality, …

 Forest360 NZ log export market update

-Last month I made the comment that there was some light at the end of the tunnel in terms of increased export log prices, but we weren’t quite sure what that light was.
-As it stands now, that light started shining very brightly and the tunnel got much shorter in September as export prices rose around $NZ10/m3 across the board. …
+Last month I made the comment that there was some light at the end of the tunnel in terms of increased export log prices, but we weren’t quite sure what …

 Yamaha’s beefed-up unmanned helicopter can carry up to 50 kg

 Yamaha recently announced that the company has further strengthened the functions and performance of the industrial-use unmanned helicopter FAZER R G2.
-Specifically, the transport & delivery services have been enhanced by utilizing the automatic navigation version of the model to bolster the company’s response to the expansion of transportation and delivery requirements in the sector.
-By changing the design and …
+Specifically, the transport & delivery services have been enhanced …

 Super-fast 10-minute electric car charging

 Despite the growing popularity of electric vehicles, many consumers still hesitate to make the switch.
-One reason is that it takes so much longer to power up an electric car than it does to gas up a conventional one.
-But speeding up the charging process can damage the battery and reduce its lifespan.
-Now, scientists report that they’ve designed superfast …
+One reason is that it takes so much longer to power up an electric car …

 Using biomass to take cane trains beyond diesel

 Diesel is impressive.
 Impressive in its abundance, energy density and liquid transportability.
-These unique features have made it ubiquitous to heavy transport and traction in the 20th and 21st centuries.
-This powerful substance now runs the agricultural machinery that feeds 7.5 billion people worldwide and overall, it does the work equivalent to having an extra 50 billion manual labourers on …
+These unique features have made it ubiquitous to heavy transport and traction in the 20th and 21st centuries. …

 HarvestTECH News | Issue 34

 Welcome to the latest issues of HarvestTECH.News.
-As part of the record turnout of forestry and wood harvesting companies at the recent Residues2Revenues 2022 event in New Zealand, the very latest equipment and systems being used to harvest, process, segregate and transport forest slash and bin-wood were able to be showcased.
-As a follow-up to the biofuels event, this month OneFortyOne’s …
+As part of the record turnout of forestry and wood harvesting companies at the recent Residues2Revenues 2022 event in New Zealand, the very latest …

 Ponsse launches an electric forest machine

 Ponsse and Epec are introducing the PONSSE EV1, an electric forest machine technology concept.
-While the forest machine will be commercially available later, Epec’s technology can already be used in electric or hybrid-electric commercial vehicles and non-road mobile machines.
-Ponsse’s technological concept is a peek into the future, paving the way for technological development and sustainable harvesting solutions.
-The PONSSE …
+While the forest machine will be commercially available later, Epec’s technology can already be used in …

 OneFortyOne to export sawmill woodchips

 OneFortyOne’s New Zealand’s Kaituna Sawmill and Marusumi Whangarei Co.
-Ltd, have signed an agreement to export wood chip to Japan with the first vessel expected to depart from Port Marlborough (Picton) before the end of the year.
-Port Marlborough has been a critical partner in providing logistical support for the trial, including 4,000m2 (0.4 ha) in the port’s Shakespeare Bay …
+Ltd, have signed an agreement to export wood chip to Japan with the first vessel expected to depart from Port Marlborough …

 NZ’s first hybrid harvester operating

 Mike Hurring Logging & Contracting in Balclutha, has begun operating New Zealand’s first diesel-electric harvesting machine.
-Not only is the machine cheaper to run and better for the environment, it has some great health and safety features.
-Mike’s using this hybrid harvester in a production thinning crew, paired up with a forwarder, and is extracting wood that in the past …
+Not only is the machine cheaper to run and better for the environment, it …

 Leadership change at Tigercat

 Tigercat founder Ken MacDonald takes on the role of president, Tigercat Industries.
 On August 2, 2022, Grant Somerville stepped away from his role as president of Tigercat Industries.
-The timing is related to Grant’s original intention to serve as president for a five-year term when he took on the role in 2017.
-Tigercat founder, Ken MacDonald has assumed the role …
+The timing …

 Pedersen Group unveils log debarking facility

 A reliable, environmentally friendly, and sustainable alternative to methyl bromide.
 August 2021 saw the Environmental Protection Agency (EPA) announce revised regulations regarding the use of methyl bromide.
-Fumigation of logs and timber previously accounted for 94% of methyl bromide use in New Zealand.
-Methyl bromide was used on above-deck cargo for export until 31 December 2021 at three of New …
+Fumigation of logs …

 Introducing the Tigercat 6900 Grinder

 Tigercat officially has introduced the 6900 grinder, the first regular production offering in Tigercat’s material processing category.
 The 6900 is the first production grinder designed and built by Tigercat.
-The 6900 is a heavy-duty upswing grinder made for high throughput material reduction and mulch production.
-With Tigercat’s legendary build quality, the 6900 is designed for extreme duty and long life, …
+The …

 New zero-emissions truck showcased

 Imagine a truck that only emits water vapor, produces its own electricity onboard and has a range of up to 1 000 km.
-It’s possible with fuel cells powered by hydrogen, and Volvo Trucks has started to test vehicles using this new technology.
-To decarbonize transport, Volvo Trucks already offers battery electric trucks and trucks that run on renewable fuels, …
+It’s possible with fuel cells powered by …

 Worksafe: Close scrutiny or radical over-reach?

 New Zealand workers are still being maimed and killed in huge numbers, but WorkSafe’s boss is ambitious to deliver change.
-Phil Parkes was trained as a regulator in the ways of “the carrot, the stick and the sermon” – incentives, punishment and guidance.
-But two years into his role as chief executive of WorkSafe, he speaks of “root causes” and …
+Phil Parkes was trained as a regulator in the ways …

 HarvestTECH News | Issue 33

 Welcome to the latest issues of HarvestTECH.News.
 First up, thanks to all of you who attended the Residues2Revenues 2022 event last week in Rotorua, New Zealand.
-An outstanding turnout (considering Covid that was still doing the rounds and the atrocious weather that was flooding much of the country at the time) of well over 350 forestry companies, log harvesting and wood …
+An outstanding turnout (considering Covid …

 Maersk to launch NZ coastal shipping service

 Shipping giant Maersk is launching a dedicated New Zealand coastal service to help strengthen the supply chain and improve vessel schedule reliability.
-It’s the first time the company has offered such a service in the country following 25 years of operation here.
-The service, Maersk Coastal Connect, will begin on 12 July operated with New Zealand crew.
-Two 2500 TEU …
+It’s the first time the company has offered …

 Forest360 NZ log export market update

 June is never a fun month in this game.
-We’re generally kidding ourselves that it’s going to be a dry winter or that we’ve had enough rain already and there can’t be much left, a bit like Jacinda hoping the covid debt is going to miraculously disappear.
-To top it off, June is generally the lowest point for export prices …
+We’re generally kidding ourselves that it’s going to be a dry winter or that we’ve had enough rain already and there …

 World’s first electric log truck rolled out

 SCA has, together with Scania, has developed the world’s first electric timber truck with a capacity of 80 tonnes.
-The world’s first electric timber truck with a capacity of 80 tonnes has now been delivered to SCA.
-The vehicle solution developed by Scania in close collaboration with SCA and the research institute Skogforsk, is part of the transition to sustainable …
+The world’s first electric timber truck with a capacity of 80 …

 Fiona’s final forest safety blog

 After seven great years this is my last Safetree blog.
-What an experience it’s been overseeing Safetree/FISC’s growth from a recommendation in the 2014 Independent Forestry Safety Review to an established organisation with a focused work programme agreed by key stakeholders.
-The achievement I’m most proud of over those seven years is the role Safetree/FISC have played in helping the …
+What an experience it’s been overseeing Safetree/FISC’s growth from a recommendation in the 2014 Independent Forestry Safety Review to an …

 Heavy transport fleet de-carbonising with hydrogen

 A new partnership is helping one of New Zealand’s largest heavy transport fleets decarbonise with hydrogen technology.
 New Zealand transport company H.W.
-Richardson (HWR) is partnering with Christchurch-based zero emissions technology firm Fabrum on the initiative.
-Fabrum is developing and deploying an end-to-end scalable hydrogen refuelling solution for HWR to enable fleet-ready access to hydrogen.
-It will help HWR’s plans …
+Richardson (HWR) is partnering with Christchurch-based zero emissions …

 Self-driving robotrucks rolling onto US freeways

-After lumbering through a gravel parking lot like a big blue bull, one of Aurora Innovation Inc.’s self-driving truck prototypes took a wide right turn onto a frontage road near Dallas.
-The steering wheel spun through the half-clasped hands of its human operator, whose touch may not be needed much longer.
-Fittingly for Texas, these Peterbilts are adorned with a …
+After lumbering through a gravel parking lot like a big blue bull, one of Aurora Innovation Inc.’s self-driving truck prototypes took a wide right turn onto a frontage road near …

 Before chainsaws – hand felling monster trees

 Before chainsaws were invented, the logging industry in the United States & Canada was a seriously challenging occupation and we are only talking about 125 years ago.
-In the Pacific Northwest there were forests full of monster trees and cutting them down was done by hand.
-Check out the length of the two-man hand saw and heavy-duty axes above that …
+In the Pacific …

 Launch of two firsts for the NZ transport sector

-New Zealand’s Energy and Resources Minister Dr Megan Woods celebrated the launch of two firsts for energy decarbonisation in the transport sector in New Zealand; an electric milk tanker and a hydrogen truck, made possible with the help of Government funding.
-New Zealand’s (and possibly the world’s) first electric milk tanker is entering Fonterra’s fleet and Hyundai and NZ Post …
+New Zealand’s Energy and Resources Minister Dr Megan Woods celebrated the launch of two firsts for energy decarbonisation in the transport sector in New Zealand; an electric milk tanker and …

 HarvestTECH News | Issue 32

 Welcome to the latest issues of HarvestTECH.News.
-First up this month is the release of a new online guide, The Ultimate Guide to Motorised Grapple Carriages for Mechanised Forestry Harvesting by DC Equipment.
-Dale Ewers and his team have been at the forefront of motorised grapple carriages for quite a few years now.
-They’ve been designing, producing and promoting the use …
+First up this month is the release of a new online guide, The Ultimate Guide to Motorised Grapple Carriages for Mechanised Forestry Harvesting by …

 Ponsse impacted by Ukraine conflict